ICGC-TCGA-PanCancer/pancancer_launcher/README.md

 #### Snapshotting a Worker for Arch3 Deployment

-You can use the Youxia Deployer to launch a worker node that can be snapshotted.
+You can use the Youxia Deployer to launch a worker node that can be snapshotted (add --azure or --openstack in those environments).
 The command to do this is:

     cd ~/arch3
     Deployer  --ansible-playbook ~/architecture-setup/container-host-bag/install.yml --max-spot-price 1 --batch-size 1 --total-nodes-num 1 -e ~/params.json

 If, for whatever reason, the Deployer fails to complete the setup of the instance, you may have to use the [Reaper](https://github.com/CloudBindle/youxia#reaper) to destroy it before trying again:

-    java -cp pancancer.jar io.cloudbindle.youxia.reaper.Reaper --kill-limit 0
+    java -cp ~/arch3/bin/pancancer.jar io.cloudbindle.youxia.reaper.Reaper --kill-limit 0

 At this point, you should have a worker which can be used to take a snapshot in order to jumpstart future deployments.
 To allow for easier migration to newer arch3 versions, you should also clean arch3 components from that worker.